IldarS2000/serialization/README.md

 # serialization

-I am creating here serializer which can serialize user type elements, all stl containers with fundamental type elements and user type elements.
+I am creating here serializer which can serialize user type elements, all stl containers with fundamental and user types of element.

 ## which objects serializer can archive and unarchive at this moment